FENECON Home 10 assembly and operating instructions

 |

-4. securing the battery tower (front battery tower) |
+4. Racking in the battery tower (front battery tower) 5.
+If there are several battery towers, all towers must be secured. |

-6. When the green LED on the Inverter lights up during back-up, the button on the EMS-Box can be pressed for approx. 5 seconds. |
+6. When the green LED on the inverter lights up during back-up, the push-button on the EMS box can be pressed for approx. 5 seconds.
+This is only relevant if the AC supply of the battery is connected to the emergency power outlet. |

 |

-8. When the LED bar starts to flash, the button can be released. |
+8. When the LED bar starts flashing, the push-button can be released. |

 If the system has not yet been configured, the battery goes into error mode or switches off. |